Radbuglet/crew/src/bare/README.md

 my_macro! {
 	token tree {here}
 }

+my_macro! { scope_1 } ~ (scope 2) ~ [scope 3]
 ```

 Language authors may also define module macros which are invoked as if they were module items in a module.
 Unlike regular import macros, these must be defined before their use.
-These are enough to define the entire Crew language.
+These macros may also define custom binary operators (e.g. the `:>` inheritance constraint in Crew) for use inside propositions or expressions.

+**TODO:** How can users write const-exprs that get resolved at the templating level?
+**TODO:** Describe core language overloads.

 ## License